Skip to content

 Launching Your Build

-Once your canvas is designed — VLANs connected, machines placed, plugins configured — you’re ready to launch a build that creates real virtual machines from your blueprint.
+If you made it this far, congratulations! 🎉 Your canvas is designed — VLANs configured, machines placed, plugins wired — and you’re ready to launch a build that turns the blueprint into real virtual machines.

-When you click Start Build in the top-right corner of the canvas, the system automatically runs pre-checks on your canvas configuration.
+When you click Launch Build in the top-right corner of the canvas, the system automatically runs pre-checks on your canvas configuration.
 Pre-checks look for potential issues like:

 • Missing required plugin parameters